This post may include affiliate links. Thank you for your support.

 I kid you not, this dish is SO downright delicious it will turn even the biggest brussels sprouts hater into a convert FOR LIFE. ⬅️ Mark my words.

-In case you missed it, these maple glazed brussels sprouts should win a gee-dang Oscar for best supporting actor in a dinnertime role.
+In case you missed it, these maple glazed brussels sprouts should win an Oscar for best supporting actor in a dinnertime role.
 They’re everything you could possibly want from a veggie side — salty, sweet, tart, crunchy, tender, and craveable.

 Given the opportunity, I can almost guarantee you’ll want a whole plate of these maple sprouts and call it dinner.
-I know I have done just that, and it was a very happy meal indeed.
-I mean, how can you possibly go wrong serving maple-glazed roasted brussels sprouts with hazelnuts and cranberries?
-It’s the ideal fall and winter side.
+I know I have done just that.
+I mean, how can you possibly go wrong with the combination of crispy, caramelized roasted brussels sprouts with a sweep maple syrup glaze, chewy raisins, and toasty nuts?
+It’s the ideal fall and winter side dish!

 Why you’ll love this recipe

-Aside from being unreasonably tasty, this brussel sprout recipe with maple syrup is also:
+Aside from being *almost* unreasonably tasty, this brussel sprout recipe with maple syrup is also:

-• Made With Only 8 Ingredients – It’s kinda shocking how so few ingredients can create such big flavors.
+• Made With Only 8 Ingredients.
+It’s kinda shocking how so few simple ingredients can create such big flavors.

-• Quick & Easy – You only need 15 minutes of prep to get them in the oven, then they’re pretty much hands-off until it’s time to scarf them down.
+• Quick and Easy.
+You only need 15 minutes of prep to get them in the oven, then they’re pretty much hands-off until it’s time to scarf them down.

-• Wholesome & Nutritious – We all know holiday feasts can get a little decadent.
+• Wholesome.
+We all know holiday feasts can get a little decadent.
 This warm maple sprout salad is a welcome diversion from all the carbs and butter.

 These maple brussel sprouts require just a handful of ingredients to make.
 Here’s what you’ll need: